maattss/hover/README.md

 ## The concept

-This concept is inspired by an existing application called [Hold](https://www.hold.app/).
-In short, players get points in Hold for not using their phone.
-Hover uses the same principle, but the points are awarded based on their location.
-Meaning the players get points when they are located at certain spots in the real world.
-The points can then later be used to receive rewards, such as discounts or free items.

-The spots are based on locations that could improve a person’s well-being, such as training centers, schools, libraries, museums, and art galleries.
-The locations are classified into four different categories corresponding to their purpose; health, knowledge, cultural and social.
+Hover is a pervasive game where your location is used as the input.
+In short, players get points for being at certain locations in the real world.
+The spots are based on places that could improve your well-being, such as training centers, schools, libraries, museums, and art galleries.
+They are classified into four different categories corresponding to their purpose; health, knowledge, cultural and social.
 For example, training centers will be categorized as health, school as knowledge, museums and concert venues as culture, and bowling alleys and restaurants as social.

-The rewards and points will be summarized both for the individual categories and to a total score.
-In this way, the players can focus on doing their best in a specific category or try to get the best overall score.
+Achievements and points are awarded based on individual categories and total score.
+In this way, you can focus on doing your best in a specific category or try to get the best overall score.
+Players can also challenge each other in pre-defined challenges where they decide the rules themselves

 Developed and maintained by [Mats Tyldum](https://github.com/maattss) and [Siri Mykland](https://github.com/sirimykland)